renatorodriguess/historical-events/README.md

 ![product-screenshot](https://i.postimg.cc/0QrwL9Hk/imagem-2024-01-12-220518330.png)

-The DevBooks is a project that represents my passion for the code and the books.
-Developed in React and Next.js, this project is a interative landing page about programming books.
+The Historical Events project provides a relaxed approach to exploring the world in a fun way.
+Be curious and discover every corner, every point, enjoying this unique experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>